robgmizzou/MechaCar_Statistical_Analysis/README.md

 ![image](https://user-images.githubusercontent.com/100323377/176027808-c3434f28-b3b6-4cbb-9d2f-6cbd779709d2.png)<br>

-Address the prompt "The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
-Does the current manufacturing data meet this design specification for all manufacturing lots in total and each lot individually?
-Why or why not?"<br>
+IN total, the total populations of suspension coils meet the tolerance requirement for variance.
+The total population variance was within the 100 PSI limit, with the total population variance being 62.3 PSI.  <br>

 ## T-test on Suspension Coils